 The School of Law’s Trans Justice Taskforce consists of faculty, staff and student representatives charged with advocating for transgender members of our community.
 The Taskforce identifies issues requiring administrative attention and works with appropriate offices to help improve services and access for transgender students.
 The Taskforce is also responsible for providing trainings to faculty and staff as needed and address current issues affecting transgender students.

-The School of Law organizes and hosts Reach(OUT), a LGBTQA+ Career Conference for law students in the Boston area.
+The School of Law participates in Reach(OUT), a LGBTQA+ Career Conference for law students in the Boston area.
 The event focuses on the perspectives and concerns of queer, lesbian, gay, bisexual, transgender, gender non-conforming, non-binary, intersex and asexual law students in preparation for co-op, internships and professional life in law and legal-related fields beyond campus.
 Students have the opportunity to hear from attorneys in various practice areas about topics such as navigating microaggressions, law firm culture and gender presentation, among other topics.
 Additionally, students have the opportunity to engage one-on-one with professionals in a networking session to further discuss questions related to preparing for and navigating professional working environments.

 Each year, the School of Law also sponsors student attendees at the annual Massachusetts LGBT Bar Association networking dinner and at the annual GLAD (GLBT Legal Defenders) Spirit of Justice Gala.